2020 hopeful Castro tells NH voters that 'everyone counts'

 Castro expressed support for a higher minimum wage and a comprehensive immigration overhaul that includes a path to citizenship for those living in the country illegally.

 He also supports a Medicare-for-all health care system, but offered no specifics when asked by an audience member how he would pay for it.
-He said those details would come later, but will lively involve looking at how to reduce costs within the health care system.
+He said those details would come later, but probably would involve looking at how to reduce costs within the health care system.

 Castro later told reporters that he will review tax provisions that benefit the wealthy and corporations.